Berger once said:

 Like Berger says,

-This ability for the image to speak is something that holds great power in the context of my own practice, as it was also the mantra of my grandad.
+This ability for the image to speak is something that holds great power in the context of my practice, as it was also the mantra of my grandad.
 During his film career, he worked with the British director Lindsay Anderson.
-Both men started out on their film journeys together.
+Both men started on their film journeys together.

 In 1948 they made Meet the Pioneers, a documentary on the production of conveyor belts as well as their usage.
 My grandad pioneered documentary filming methods that are still in use today.
 I grew up listing to his stories and learning how powerful a single image can be.